andywiecko/Majoranapp/README.md

 `Majoranapp` supports input scripts for setting system parameters.
 One have to install [nlohmann-json](https://github.com/nlohmann/json).
-It can be install from `github` or from package manager
+It can be install from `Github` or package manager

 ```bash
 sudo apt install nlohmann-json-dev